isolver/ioHub/docs/iohub/quickstart.rst

 	# just like it would if you were calling a normal method of a class created in the
 	# experiment process.
 This is all that really matters.
 	#
-	# However, for those interested,  remember that when using the ioHub the Devices
+	# However, for those interested,  remember that when using ioHub the Devices
-	# and all device event monitoring and processing is done in a seperate
+	# and all device event monitoring and processing is done in a separate
 	# system process (the ioHub Server Process).
 When this method is called,
 	# the ioHub Process is informed of the request, calls the method with any
-	# provided arguements using the actual MouseDevice instance that exists
+	# provided arguments using the actual MouseDevice instance that exists
 	# on the ioHub Server Process, and returns the result of the method call to your
-	# Experiment process Script.
+	# Experiment process script.
 This all happens without you needing to think about it,
 	# but it is nice to know what is actually happenning behind the scenes.
 	#
 	myMouse.setSystemCursorVisibility(False)

 	# Currently ioHub supports mapping operating system event positions to a single
 	# full screen psychopy window (that uses any of the supported psychopy window unit types,
 	# other than height).
-Therefore, it is most convient to create this window using
+Therefore, it is most convenient to create this window using
 	# the FullScreenWindow utility function, which returns a psychopy window using
 	# the configuration settings provided when the ioHub Display device was created.
 	#